 Listing 16-13: Ten threads each increment a counter guarded by a Mutex<T>

-We’re creating a counter variable to hold an i32 inside a Mutex<T>, like we did in Listing 16-12.
+We’re creating a counter variable to hold an i32 inside a Mutex<T>, as we did in Listing 16-12.
 Next, we’re creating 10 threads by mapping over a range of numbers.
 We use thread::spawn and give all the threads the same closure, one that moves the counter into the thread, acquires a lock on the Mutex<T> by calling the lock method, and then adds 1 to the value in the mutex.
 When a thread finishes running its closure, num will go out of scope and release the lock so another thread can acquire it.

-In the main thread, we collect all the join handles like we did in Listing 16-2, and then call join on each to make sure all the threads finish.
-At that point, the main thread will acquire the lock and print out the result of this program.
+In the main thread, we collect all the join handles, as we did in Listing 16-2, and then call join on each to make sure all the threads finish.
+At that point, the main thread will acquire the lock and print the result of this program.

 We hinted that this example won’t compile, now let’s find out why!